Sid-bannur/Sid-bannur/README.md

 ### Hi there 👋
 My interests are in aerospace structures and aerospace design processes.
-I am interested in learning how to better cade to help me in the aerospace engineering industry.
+I am interested in learning how to better code to help me in the aerospace engineering industry.
 I am currently working on design processes for flight wing systems with cessna.
 My favorate hobby is flying planes, I am currently working towards my private pilots license.